Arjun Bijlani

 Arjun Bijlani (born 31 October 1982) is an Indian actor who predominantly works in Hindi television.
 He made his television debut with Ekta Kapoor's show Kartika on Hungama TV.
 Bijlani is best known for his roles in Left Right Left, Miley Jab Hum Tum, Meri Aashiqui Tum Se Hi, Naagin and Ishq Mein Marjawan.

 On the non-fictional front, he participated in Jhalak Dikhhla Jaa 9 and Smart Jodi and hosted Dance Deewane.
 Bijlani's first Bollywood film Direct Ishq was released in 2016.
 In 2020, he debuted into digital world with the web series State Of Siege on ZEE5.
 In 2021, he participated in Fear Factor: Khatron Ke Khiladi 11 and emerged as the winner.
 He is also the winner of the reality show Rise and Fall.

-Early life
+Early life and education

 Arjun Bijlani was born on 31 October 1982 in Bombay, Maharashtra, into a Marathi and Sindhi family.
+He also has a younger brother named Niranjan Bijlani.
+At the age of nineteen, he lost his father Sudarshan Bijlani.

 He did his schooling from Bombay Scottish School, Mahim and his college from H.R.
 College of Commerce and Economics.
-He also has a younger brother named Niranjan Bijlani.
-At the age of nineteen, he lost his father Sudarshan Bijlani.